alistairjoelquinn/sn-typescript/README.md

 Redux Thunk has been used for the action creators.
 There are three considerations when typing this part of the project.
 How to type state, how to type the action creators and how to type our hooks.
 Let's begin with state.

 Defining state is important as you will use this type definition in multiple places.
 What needs to be defined is a structure of what state will look like which can be referred to as IState, or initial state.
-In this project it will be a single object containing an array of users, and an array of chat comments.
+In this project it will be a single object containing an array of users and an array of chat comments.

 In the FindPeople and Chat components, we have pre-existing type definitions for a single user and a single chat object.
 These have been imported so we can specify what the expected stucture of our state will look like.